mauricioarauujo/spaceship-titanic/README.md

 This achievement demonstrates that it is possible to balance the implementation of efficient development, training, and model monitoring processes with competitive performance in Machine Learning competitions.

-In this project, we have applied MLOps practices, including:
+In this project, I have applied MLOps practices, including:

 - Utilizing Kedro to structure the data science workflow.
 - Tracking metrics, experiments, and model versions with MLflow.
 - Automated model "deployment" to ensure environment consistency.
 - Continuous integration and continuous delivery (CI/CD) to automate model training and "deployment".

-We are pleased to share our journey of learning and applying MLOps with you in this project.
+I'm pleased to share my journey of learning and applying MLOps with you in this project.

 ## Directories